Dreamest/WarGame-Premium/README.md

 ![Game - Start](https://i.ibb.co/LRqnvJK/Whats-App-Image-2020-12-11-at-21-28-42.jpg)
 Before pressing play, the cards will be facing down.
 Clicking play will start the game's auto-play feature.
+You can also swipe left or right to play back or forward a turn if you wish.

 ![Game - Pause](https://i.ibb.co/7r2fc4s/fa92d563-8a31-4e81-b9cb-21a351078b4d.jpg)
 Pressing the play button again(now appears as pause) will stop auto-play.
 We can also see the progress bar moving up with each turn.